GIT stable cubic threefolds and certain fourfolds of $K3^{[2]}$-type: Singularity of type and

 This section is analogous to the previous section so we omit the details.
-If $C$ has now an $A_4$ singularity then $Y$ has an $E_8$ singularity and $\Sigma$ an isolated $E_7$ singularity which we will call $p\in\Sigma$.
-Stegmann's work \cite[Proposition 6.3.12]{Stegmann} and the computations in Appendix \ref{appendix} provide us once again the description of its Picard lattice $\Pic(\hat{\Sigma})=\langle C_1, E_1, \dots E_7\rangle$ with the following Gram matrix:
+If $C$ has now a singularity of type $A_4$ then $Y$ has a singularity of type $E_8$ and $\Sigma$ an isolated singularity of type $E_7$ which we will call $p\in\Sigma$.
+Stegmann's work \cite[Proposition 6.3.12]{Stegmann} and the computations in \Cref{appendix} provide us once again the description of its Picard lattice $\Pic(\hat{\Sigma})=\langle C_1, E_1, \dots E_7\rangle$ with the following Gram matrix: